Adversarial Training Reduces Information and Improves Transferability: AT reduces information

-In this section, we analytically show why, even if the robust network is invertible at test time, it is effectively not invertible as a consequence of noise injected by SGD.
-This also explains why generalization power {\em can} be reduced.
+In this section, we analytically show why a robust network, even if it is invertible at test time, is effectively not invertible as a consequence of noise injected by SGD.
 We first define the Fisher $F_{z\mid x}$ of representations w.r.t. inputs. \begin{definition} The FIM $F_{z\mid x}$ of representations w.r.t the input distribution is defined as:

 where $S(z|x)$ is the sensitivity matrix of the model at a fixed input location $x$. \end{definition}